theriojunior/Scripts-Im-using/README.md

 ## Scripts

-GameSense Lua Scripts for mainly visual effects but also anti-luarat
+GameSense Lua Scripts for mainly visual effects but also against script stealer